 cover more than 30% of the lot area.

-60605 Dwelling Standards:
+60605 Dwelling Standards: Minimum square footage of living space for structures hereinafter erected, (This excludes any basement living space.)

 Every one story detached single family dwelling hereafter erected or altered shall have a minimum floor area of not less than one thousand two hundred (1,200) square feet of living space.
 (This excludes any basement living space.)